domaincheck/wordpress-plugin/readme.txt

 **Services & APIs Used**

 The plugin uses some data and services for free through calls to URLs & APIs at the domain [domaincheckplugin.com](http://domaincheckplugin.com).
 No tricks, no signups, and everything is 100% free and included with use of the plugin!
+This plugin uses affiliate links from some registrars and services to help keep this plugin free :-)

 **Help**